namtrhg/namtrhg/README.md

 ## About Me

-I am a front-end engineer with passion for building interactive and user-friendly web applications.
+I am a front-end engineer with passion for building interactive and user-friendly web applications, my main tech-stack included: ReactJS, TailwindCSS, NodeJS, MySQL/ PostgreSQL.

 ## Skills and Technologies